jcstein/dummy_rollup/README.md

 - `<namespace_plaintext>`: The plaintext string that will be converted to a hexadecimal namespace.
 - `<number_of_blobs>`: The number of blobs to generate and submit in each batch.
 - `<blob_size_in_bytes>`: The size of each blob in bytes.

+The program will continuously submit batches of blobs to the Celestia node every 5 seconds.
+To stop the submission, press `Ctrl+C`.
+The program will handle the shutdown gracefully.

 #### Example